symblai/Symbl-powered-Agora-RTE-app/README.md

 "AppID":""
 ```

-2. Add the Backend URL in respective field below:
+2. Add the Backend URL in the respective field below:

 ```
 "backEndURL": "http://localhost:8080"